-- .1 The design parameters specified provide minimum requirements. - .2 The design of air supply and exhaust systems shall provide for the control of air movement between spaces and functions to minimize the spread of airborne infection and odour. - .3 Design mechanical systems based on the criteria in Tables 3.2-1 to 3.2-6. - .4 Base design of heating and cooling systems on outdoor ambient temperatures given in the Alberta Building Code. - Cooling July, 2.5% value - Heating January, 1% value - .5 Ensure sufficient space and access are provided around mechanical equipment for balancing and commissioning, safety, ease of maintenance and future component replacement. - .6 Use life cycle costing when evaluating system alternatives.
+- .1 Design mechanical systems based on the criteria in Tables 3.2-1 to 3.2-6. - .2 The design parameters specified are minimum requirements and do not preclude the use of higher or more appropriate values.. - 3 Base design of heating and cooling systems on outdoor ambient temperatures given in the Alberta Building Code. - Cooling July, 2.5% value - Heating January, 1% value. - 4 The design of air supply and exhaust systems shall provide for the control of air movement between spaces and functions to minimize the spread of airborne infection and odour. - .5 Ensure sufficient space and access are provided around mechanical equipment for balancing and commissioning, safety, ease of maintenance and future component replacement. - .6 Use life cycle costing when evaluating system alternatives.